-Creating an Estate Plan Is Not a One-Size-Fits-All Project
+Creating an Estate Plan that is right for you, Is Not a One-Size-Fits-All Project

 Instead, it is important to customize the terms of your will, your trust, and your other estate planning documents so that your estate planning goals are met.
 You can do this by: